The ultimate guide to hosting a kids' birthday parties

 Bella is a writer and editor with over a decade of experience in women’s publishing and digital media.
 In her spare time, she loves making up dances to the Wiggles with her two little girls, swimming in the ocean and trying to sneak away from her family for a cheeky nap.

-Created on Oct 23, 2023 · 6 mins read
+Updated on Oct 26, 2024 · 8 mins read

-As parents, making memories with our little ones that will last a lifetime is something we are constantly striving to do.
-And there’s no better opportunity to clock up special moments than during their birthday party.
+As parents, with our little ones that will last a lifetime is something we are constantly striving to do.
+And there's no better opportunity to clock up special moments than during their birthday party.
 Seeing your child be celebrated and sharing a toast with your partner for making it through another year of parenting is a really important and well-deserved ritual.

 Don’t be afraid to outsource what you’re not good at!

-Hands up if you’ve ever tried to bake a birthday cake with your partner the night before your child’s birthday party?
+Hands up if you’ve ever tried to bake a birthday cake with your partner the night before your child’s birthday party.
 Keep your hand up if it ended with you spilling bright blue food dye all over their slippers and one of you storming off in a huff.
 Just me?
 Ok then, as you were…

 Say YES to offers of help

-When we’re deep in party planning mode, it’s easy to think we can manage everything ourselves.
+When deep in party planning mode, it’s easy to think we can manage everything ourselves.
 But more often than not, you end up running around the shops like a headless chicken the day before the big event.

 Remember it’s about THEM and not Instagram